PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-13 17:01:45
+Last updated: 2024-04-13 17:02:19
-Random Quote: Everyone sounds like Meryl Streep with a gun to their head. - Mike Ehrmantraut
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder